sdeweese/NeonatalApp/README.md

 Initial Setup
 ---------
 1. Install node.js: `brew install node` Note, if you do not have homebrew installed, install it using this link: http://osxdaily.com/2018/03/07/how-install-homebrew-mac-os/ (We used version 13.6.0.
-Check your version with this command `node -v`
+Check your version with this command `node -v`)
-1. Once node is intalled properly, install expo-cli: `npm install -g expo-cli`
+1. Once node is intalled properly, install expo-cli: `npm install -g expo-cli` (We used 3.11.7 Check your version with this command `expo-cli -V`)
 1. Clone repo into a folder on your device by using git clone <this_repository_ssh_or_https_key>
 1. Go to a command line prompt and navigate to the folder.
 1. Once in folder, type in command line npm install to install all the dependencies and modules in the folder.